oneconvergence/dkube-examples-internal/keras/classification/mnist/README.md

 3. sudo docker build -t ocdr/custom-datascience-keras:training-gpu -f docker/custom-datascience-keras-gpu.dockerfile .
 4. sudo docker push ocdr/custom-datascience-keras:training-gpu

-## Step2: Create a workspace
+## Step2: Create a Project
- 1. Click on *Workspaces* side menu option.
+ 1. Click on *Repos* side menu option.
- 2. Click on *+Workspace* button.
+ 2. Click on *+Project* button.
- 3. Select the *Github* option.
+ 3. Select source as Git.
  4. Enter a unique name, say *keras-mnist*
- 5. Paste link *[https://github.com/oneconvergence/dkube-examples/tree/master/keras/classification/mnist/classifier/program](https://github.com/oneconvergence/dkube-examples/tree/master/keras/classification/mnist/classifier/program)* in the URL text box.
+ 5. Paste link *[https://github.com/oneconvergence/dkube-examples/tree/2.1.5/keras/classification/mnist/classifier/program](https://github.com/oneconvergence/dkube-examples/2.1.5/master/keras/classification/mnist/classifier/program)* in the URL text box.
- 6. Click on *Add Workspace* button.
+ 6. Click on *Add Project* button.
- 7. Workspace will be created and imported in Dkube.
+ 7. Project will be created and imported in Dkube.
 The progress of import can be seen in Dkube UI.
  8. Wait till status turns to *ready*.

 ## Step3: Start a training job
- 1. Click on *Jobs* side menu option.
+ 1. Click on *Runs* side menu option.
- 2. Click on *+Training Job* button.
+ 2. Click on *+Runs* and select Training.
- 3. Fill in the fields in the Job form and click on *Submit* button.
+ 3. Fill in the fields in the Run form and click on *Submit* button.
 Toggle *Expand All* button to auto expand the form.
 See below for sample values to be given in the form.
 For advanced usage please refer to **Dkube User Guide**.
 	- Enter a unique name, say *keras-digits-classifier*
 	- **Container** section
 		- Select Container - Select Custom